Weekend Reading: March 30, 2018

 "However, what comes up must come down and recent seasons have been pretty quiet for Vetements.
 The brand moved its HQ to Zurich and even pulled out of the schedule for one season, forgoing a SS18 runway show in favor of a low-key presentation inside a parking lot in Paris.
 Gvasalia continues to wow the world with his work at Balenciaga, but recent collections for his own label have tread familiar territory, often reworking pieces from previous seasons (the DHL tee was turned into a full collection for SS18, and bizarrely, the haulage company even put on its own fashion show at an airport in Germany)."

 My Morning Routine: Chris Black

+"There are plenty of definitions of "cool."
 There's that Steve McQueen-cool or cool like your rich uncle with the jet.
 But Chris Black is a cool all unto his own.
 Cool like your local bar that's always got interesting people cycling through.
 Cool like that Euro magazine shop on the street corner that always carries your favorite prints.
 Cool like a worn-in pair of loafers and a vintage rock tee.
-He's like a book you can't put down, and his story might be as long as one.
+He's like a book you can't put down, and his story might be as long as one."

 Tie-Dye: Why Everyone in the Whole Entire World Is Wearing It